24

 Inspired by the festive vibe of Las Vegas, this expansive thrift store offers a vast selection of cool vintage clothing, bags, and accessories from around the world.

 Take your time looking through the store, as you’ll find new treasures at every corner.
 Jackets, vests, dresses, and tops.
 Shoes, sandals, boots, and stilettos.
 Bags, jewelry, sunglasses, and hats.
-CRUSH Copenhagen has everything your heart desires and they are more than happy to help you find items that fit you and your personal style.
+CRUSH Copenhagen has everything your heart desires, and they are more than happy to help you find items that suit you and your personal style.

 Address: Nørrebrogade 5